Ribzzard/Moderation-Bot/README.md

 # Moderation-Bot

 This is an open-source discord moderation bot written in python.
 Follow the instructions **carefully** to set up your bot.
-The code written is simple and very easy to understand so changs can be made easily
+The code written is simple and very easy to understand so changes can be made easily.

+## Introduction
+This manual has two main sections : 1) Basic Setup Guide 2) Advanced documentation.
+The Basic Setup Guide doesn't offer much detail, but provides clear instructions on how to set up your bot.
+The Advanced Documentation has in-depth understanding of the code.
+If you would fully like to customize this code, **read the Advanced Documentation** as it makes changing and cuztomizing the code super-easy.

-## Requirments
+## Requirements
-1) Replit account
+1) Basic knowledge and understanding of python.
-2) Discord account for developed portal
+2) A Discord account
+3) A Replit account
-3) Uptime Robot account
+4) An Uptime Robot account

-## Getting Started

-1) Copy the code in the code.py  in this repositry (Link to code.py --> https://github.com/Ribzzard/Moderation-Bot/blob/main/code.py
-2)

-## Commands
-Pre-existing commands are listed below -
-1) Ban (?ban)
-2) Kick (?kick)
-3) Botinfo (?botinfo)
-4) Rules (?rules)
-5) Add banned word (?addbannedword)
-6) Remove banned word (?removebannedword)